LoopKit/loopdocs/docs/operation/features/overrides.md

 ### Recalculate When Needs Change

 Here's a cool tip for more advanced users.
 Suppose you have an override running but you realize your overall insulin needs percent wasn't quite right.
-You can edit the override and the *Loop* app partially recalculates the effect on the insulin given since the beginning of the override.

-A change in IOB may show up immediately when you edit the override.
-If you also quit and restart the app, it fully recalculates from the beginning of the override.
+You can edit the override and force the *Loop* app to recalculate the effect from the beginning of the override.
+A change in IOB may show up immediately when you edit insulin needs in the override.
+If you also quit and restart the app, this forces a recalculation from the beginning of the override.

 This is demonstrated in the following set of graphics contributed by a user - note the change in the ICE graph for carbohydrates absorbed - this requires you to quit and restart the *Loop* app.
 These examples are to illustrate what happens - typically the modification of insulin needs would be much smaller.